FOBshippingpoint/mencrouche/README.md

 ![動畫](https://github.com/user-attachments/assets/2d25d439-d308-4f1d-a153-b61ad8adc099)

-The new `enableClock` function is used for initializing dom elements and intractability.
-We need to do that on creation and restoration, so it is good to define a function for that.In the `onSave` function, we return an object that contains single property 'color' to construct a JSON file, so that we can restore the stickies based on the saved states.
-In `onRestore`, we use the extra argument `pluginConfig` to get saved properties from JSON file.
+The new version refactored the DOM elements initialization, and established interactivity into one `enableClock` function.
+The `onSave` function returns an object containing the color property, which is stored in a JSON file.
+During `onRestore`, we retrieve and apply this saved color using the pluginConfig parameter.

-## Dollars API ($, $$, $$$)
+## Dollars API ($ $$ $$$)

 In my opinion, the JQuery API is more intuitive than the native DOM API, but we didn’t want to include JQuery due to its package size.
 So, we created our own lightweight JQuery-like tool for Mencrouche, called *Dollars*.